Nipple Preference / Low Milk Supply / Supplemental Nursing System / Hunger Strike

-I had no milk for the first 3 days and my son was just constantly crying.
-I persisted to have him latching on inspite of terribly sore nipples.
+I had no milk for the first three days, and my son was just continually crying.
+I persisted in having him latching on in spite of terribly sore nipples.

 I started to work on getting my supply going by pumping and finally I managed some milk but still not enough to satisfy him completely.
 So I would keep supplementing him with formula.

 All was going well until the 12th week when my son started to completely refuse my breasts due to nipple confusion.
-I was making a good amount of milk but he got so used to the easy flow of the bottle that he just wouldn't breastfeed.
-I had to stop giving him the bottle completely and he started losing weight.
+I was making a good amount of milk, but he got so used to the easy flow of the bottle that he wouldn't breastfeed.
+I had to stop giving him the bottle completely, and he started losing weight.

 I was a nervous wreck.
-That's when I discovered SNS and it has been truly working wonders for me so far.
+That's when I discovered SNS, and it has been genuinely working wonders for me so far.